dagnall53/MarineMultiDisplay/README.md

 vconfig.txt ( a json with settings for the ble victron mode ) colortest.txt ( a json with settings that will eventually allow global day/night colours and also has some simulation/debug settings for the BLE part of the display)
   These txt files may (should!) self initiate if not present, but its better to have defaults present!

-Add
+Other files may be added :
 logo4.jpg (the new generic start screen image), v3small.jpg (used in the webbrowser start screen). and loading.jpg, (a picture that appears during OTA updates).
-(these can be found on the NMEADISPLAY github, or you can add your own 400*400 JPG files) The colour rendering on the Waveshare board is much less impressive than on the Guitron module
+(these can be found on the NMEADISPLAY github, or you can add your own 400*400 JPG files)

 ## Connecting to NMEA 2000
 Is done automatically and does not require the module to be wirlessly connected to a multiplexer.
 Wireless communication is necessary to change settings.
+For the Guiton device, add a CAN Driver module such as the TJA1050 and a 3.3V voltage regulator.
+Connect the bottom left connection of the 8 way socket to TJA "TX" and the connection above to TJA "RX".
+Connect the 5v power supply (Bottom Right) to the 3.3v regulator input, and the output of the 3.3V regulator to the VCC connection of the TJA.
+Connect the NMEA2000 (or boat 12V) to a 5V regulator input and connect the 5V output to the 5V power supply on the module.
+Connect Ground (top pins of the 8 way socket) to the TJA ground and Regulator grounds.
+Lastly, connect the CANH and CANl from the TJA to the NMEA2000 canbus.

+The wavshare module has inbuilt 12V regulator and CAn driver, so connecting this device is simpler.

+## CAUTIONS

+I have not managed to get the SD or the Touch screen working reliably on the WAVSHARE device, but it is still able to display data and can be fully configured via the filemanager.

 ## Connecting to your Wifi SSID
+You can connect to the module's access point by connecting and then using a browser to connect to 192.168.4.1

 If you happen to have a boat with a WiFi SSID "GuestBoat" and password 12345678, you will connect instantly as this is the default.
-For your SSID, Go to Settings WiFi,  Click on "set SSID", and you will be presented with a scan of available networks.
+With touchscreen, Go to Settings WiFi,  Click on "set SSID", and you will be presented with a scan of available networks.

 You can select a network by touching it and it will update in the second box and show (eg) Select<GUESTBOAT>? if you touch this, it will select that SSID and return you to the main WiFi Settings page.